Winston-Salem War Memorial Coliseum: Hockey

 The arena also hosted the Winston-Salem Polar Twins when they played in the Southern Hockey League and the Carolina/Winston-Salem Thunderbirds of the Atlantic Coast Hockey League.
 In addition, it was the site of the MEAC men's basketball tournament from 1980 to 1982.
+Winston-Salem State University played its larger games here during the famed Cleo Hill (1958-1961) and Earl Monroe (1964-1967) eras.
+The CIAA Tournament was held here from 1961-1963.

-Wake Forest Basketball
+Wake Forest basketball

 Wake Forest moved its entire home basketball schedule to the Memorial Coliseum in Winston-Salem for the 1956–57 season, although the team did play two games in the facility one year earlier.
 The historic building was not popular with Deacon followers in its final years, but no one could argue with the success Wake Forest teams had here.
 The Demon Deacons won 250 games in Memorial Coliseum and lost only 94 for an impressive 72.7 winning percentage.
 The Coliseum, which has been leveled and replaced by a parking lot adjacent to LJVM Coliseum, had a capacity of 8,200.

 Here are some notable games at the old Coliseum (Source: Wake Forest Media Guide):